quickwit-oss/quickwit/docs/reference/cli.md

 ### enable/disable ingest API

-Enable/Disable the ingest API for an index.
+Enable or disable the ingest API for an index.
 `quickwit index ingest-api [args]`

 *Synopsis*